northwestwitch/mongo-replica-set/README.md

 # MongoDB Replica Set

-A Replica Set of MongoDB running in a Docker container
+A Replica Set of MongoDB (v.4.4.9) running in a Ubuntu-based Docker container

 ## Not For Production